ArenKDesai/Aren-s-Notes/Natural Language Processing/Named Entity Recognition (NER).md

 From [ViBERTgrid: A Jointly Trained Multi-Modal 2D Document Representation for Key Information Extraction from Documents](https://arxiv.org/abs/2105.11672) by Lin et al.
 An example implementation of ViBERTgrid with PyTorch by ZeningLin on GitHub can be found [here](https://github.com/ZeningLin/ViBERTgrid-PyTorch#).

 **Key Information Extraction (KIE)** is a pivotal task to extract values of pre-defined key fields from documents (1).
 Most models treat KIE as a token classification problem and solve it with deep learning models with either a **sequence-based**, **graph-based**, or **grid-based** approach.
-As mentioned above, BERTgrid is one of these models, where
+As mentioned above, BERTgrid is one of these models, where each document is represented as a 2D grid of token embeddings,